AntonioFeijaoUK/www-antoniofeijao-com/docs/pages/computer-science-and-more-degree.md

 ## Project-Based Learning

-1. **Capstone Projects**
+**Capstone Projects**

    - Encourage learners to undertake capstone projects to apply skills and build a portfolio.

-2. **Open-Source Contributions**
+**Open-Source Contributions**

    - Contribute to open-source projects for practical experience and community engagement.

 ---

 # Curriculum Focus

 By concentrating on the core skills, particularly those identified as high-impact through the Pareto Principle, you can build a strong foundational knowledge that applies broadly across many areas of Computer Science.

 The supporting topics offer a wider scope, enabling you to explore cutting-edge technologies and prepare for future advancements.

 This curriculum is designed to equip you with the essential skills and knowledge necessary to excel in both current and emerging fields within the tech industry.
-If there are specific areas you want to delve deeper into, or if you need more resources, feel free to let me know!

 ---